Plastic Alchemy Logo

 Plastic jar in sunlight

+When washing some types of clothing, plastic fibres are released into the wastewater and can ultimately make its way to the oceans.
 Our research focuses on placing the filters at the final stages of a wastewater treatment plant, before the treated wastewater is discharged into the inland waters and the sea.
-We have investigated coating the surface of the membrane filters with a special coating to prevent microplastic from clogging the membrane filters and allowing only plastic free water to pass through.
+We have investigated coating the surface of the membrane filters with a special coating to prevent microplastic from clogging them and allowing only plastic-free water to pass through.

 Recycle: research